teamtomo/yet-another-imod-wrapper/docs/index.md

     <img width="60%" src="https://user-images.githubusercontent.
 com/7307488/211384589-18d91111-ef31-4e7a-836b-4580cb602249.png">
 </p>
-  <figcaption>Aligning a tilt-series involves modelling how a 3D specimen
+  <figcaption>Tilt-series alignment models how a 3D specimen
 is projected into 2D.
 Reproduced from <a href="https://doi.org/10.
 1007/978-0-387-69008-7_6">a paper by David Mastronarde</a>.</figcaption>
 </figure>

-## Why does this exist?
+## Why does this package exist?

 IMOD is a powerful software package with a
 [huge API surface](https://bio3d.colorado.edu/imod/#Guides).